wangzhihao/notes/computer_science/language/compiler/optimization/static_single_assignment.md

 ![](../images/tranform-back-from-ssa.jpg)

 * What's the benefit of temporary value Zi?
-Why wouldn't the Zi makes performance worse?
+Why wouldn't the Zi make performance worse?

 * How to know in each iteration we improve the code?